Oxygen Basic

 -

+Not sure how best to handle animation strips though.
+The ideal texture is a square 2^n pixels, but I think this constraint no longer applies.
 The constraint still applies, just most graphics cards and drivers now automatically rescale something to the nearest power of 2.
 However, this causes a slight performance hit.
 Animation strips would be handled via a texture atlas.

 -